sttaseen/Deep-Q-Learning/README.md

 # Deep-Q-Learning

-This is an implementation of a [Stanford research paper] (https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf) on reinforcement learning by combining deep learning and q-learning.
+This is an implementation of a [Stanford research paper](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf) on reinforcement learning by combining deep learning and q-learning.

-Code for Move-37 is from a course on [udemy] (https://www.udemy.com/course/deep-q-learning-from-paper-to-code/).
+Code for Move-37 is from a course on [udemy](https://www.udemy.com/course/deep-q-learning-from-paper-to-code/).

 ![image](https://user-images.githubusercontent.com/67076071/179663034-6dd84f8d-b61f-4b89-82e6-b17a76bd5d4c.png)